kdaily/aws-cli/proposals/pr-contrib-guide.md

 1. Design discussions, including use cases, edge cases, and alternative solutions.

-Contributions made without a GitHub issue will be subject to closure by the maintainers.

 Maintainers will regularly review open GitHub issues and label the ones that are ready for community contribution.
 The decision to label an issue as ready for community contribution is ultimately up to the discretion of the